MBBS in Govt. University Abroad is better than Private University in India

 A good private institute in India can exceed 70 lac fees plus adding to it is the donation and capitation cost.
 Then comes the daily expenses, traveling costs, or residential affairs which sum up to a very expensive deal.
 On the other hand, in abroad you get government-affiliated top-ranked universities that offer even better facilities at a comparatively lower cost providing international exposure.
 The accommodation cost is not heavy on pockets.
 Before you make up your mind do your homework on which country offers the most facilities to students & work on maintaining a proper budget so that you have a rough idea of your expenses.

 - Opening the door to new possibilities

-Most reputed universities abroad offer MCI approved courses which helps the student to continue with the medical practice in India also.
-Universities recognized by WHO opens the door of possibilities for aspirants to choose the country they wish to pursue higher studies from and later take-up jobs in a foreign land.
+Most reputed universities abroad offer MCI-approved courses which help the student to continue with the medical practice in India also.
+Universities recognized by WHO opens the door of possibilities for aspirants to choose the country they wish to pursue higher studies and later take up jobs in a foreign land.
 This makes it more of a lucrative option for budding doctors to expand their horizons and amp up their standard of life.

 - No admission test

 Unlike here in India, if you wish to pursue medicine abroad there’s no need to appear for an entrance test.
-Your selection is based on your merit score to secure admission in a MBBS college.
-Admission will be strictly based on your performance in 12th standard and first-cum-first-serve basis or either on your NEET score.
+Your selection is based on your merit score to secure admission to an MBBS college.
+Admission will be strictly based on your performance on a 12th standard and first-cum-first-serve basis or either on your NEET score.
 The admission process differs from country to country.

-Although going abroad has its own fair share of disadvantages, however, the benefits usually outweigh the shortcomings and provide one of a lifetime experience to students.
+Although going abroad has its own fair share of disadvantages, however, the benefits usually outweigh the shortcomings and provide a lifetime experience to students.